-Intensive Home-Based Services (IHBS) are individualized, strength-based interventions designed to correct or ameliorate mental health conditions that interfere with a child or youth's functioning and are aimed at helping the child or youth build skills necessary for successful functioning in the home and community, and improving the child's or youth's family's ability to help the child or youth successfully function in the home and community.
-IHBS services are provided according to an individualized treatment plan developed in accordance with the ICPM by the Child and Family Team (CFT) in coordination with the family's overall service plan.
-They may include but are not limited to assessment, plan development, therapy, rehabilitation, and collateral services.
-IHBS is provided to beneficiaries under 21 who are eligible for full-scope Medi-Cal services and who meet access criteria.

-Prior authorization is required to access IHBS services.
-IHBS Prior Authorization Request form process is the following:

-- BHS Mental Health Organizational Treatment Provider submits the IHBS Prior Authorization Request form to Optum via FAX (866) 220-4495 or electronically via the IHBS Prior Authorization Request Web-Based form - Optum reviews and provides authorization determination within 5 business days of receipt - Authorization is forwarded to the requesting provider to be filed in the client's hybrid medical record - Optum issues a NOABD to provider and Medi-Cal beneficiary if IHBS request is denied, modified, reduced, terminated, or suspended.

-If a request for authorization is considered incomplete, the request will be withdrawn.
+- Intensive Home-Based Services (IHBS) are individualized, strength-based interventions designed to correct or ameliorate mental health conditions that interfere with a child or youth's functioning and are aimed at helping the child or youth build skills necessary for successful functioning in the home and community, and improving the child's or youth's family's ability to help the child or youth successfully function in the home and community.
+IHBS services are provided according to an individualized treatment plan developed in accordance with the ICPM by the Child and Family Team (CFT) in coordination with the family's overall service plan. - They may include but are not limited to assessment, plan development, therapy, rehabilitation, and coordination of care services.
+IHBS is provided to beneficiaries under 21 who are eligible for full-scope Medi-Cal services and who meet access criteria for specialty mental health services. - Prior authorization is required to access IHBS services.
+IHBS Prior Authorization Request form process is the following: - 1.
+BHS Mental Health Organizational Treatment Provider submits the IHBS Prior Authorization Request Form to Optum via FAX (866) 220-4495 or electronically via the IHBS Prior Authorization Request Web-Based form - 2.
+Optum reviews and provides authorization determination within five (5) business days of receipt - 3.
+Authorization is forwarded to the requesting provider to be filed in the client's hybrid medical record - 4.
+Optum issues a NOABD to provider and Medi-Cal beneficiary if IHBS request is denied, modified, reduced, terminated, or suspended. - If a request for authorization is considered incomplete, the request will be withdrawn.
 Optum will notify the provider of the incomplete submission and request that the provider resubmit with additional clinical information.
 Without a complete authorization request, determination to approve or deny authorization cannot be made.
-Without authorization approval services may not be billable.
-The required authorization request forms are located on the Optum Website under MHP Provider Documents/ UCRM Tab via this link: MHP Provider Documents
+Without authorization approval services may not be billable. - The required authorization request forms are located on the Optum Website> BHS Provider